ArjenSchwarz/timing-overview/README.md

 [x] See if I can autodetect whether it's Lambda or local so the flag isn't needed anymore (thanks [@sktan](https://github.com/sktan))
 [x] Provide proper default values (today) for the CLI version [ ] Handle no results situations properly
+[x] Migrate from aws-sdk-go to aws-sdk-go-v2 for improved performance and modern capabilities